satyamdas03/backUpCode/README.md

 The project utilizes LLMs through the LangChain library and specific tools like the **YahooFinanceNewsTool** and the custom agents defined in stock_analysis_agents.py.
 These tools and agents use pre-trained language models to perform tasks like **summarizing web content, searching the internet, and analyzing financial documents**.

-## THE PROJECT CAN BE CHANGED TO "LLM-Powered Financial Analysis and Investment Advisor"
+## THE PROJECT CAN BE CHANGED TO "LLM-Powered Financial Analysis"

 ## SOME RESEARCH WORKS TO SUPPORT THE IDEAS OF THIS PROJECT